jamesncox/mealzys/NOTES.md

   where(restriction: "#{name}")
 end # return all recipes with name as a restriction would need to be a form, i'd use form tag

-#STILL TO DO:

-[x] 1.
-Create the "tags" for recipe_ingredients model (maybe the clients_restrictions model instead?)
-    Then we can link these to recipes with dropdown boxes to select generic/common types of allergies.
-    Actually, I just created an :allergy attribute of Recipe model, to associate those to client's matching restriction.

-[x] 2.
-Stub out / hardcode some features I'd like to see in my views to wrap my brain around what I have still to do...
-[x]  a. add category to recipe for breakfast/lunch/dinner
-  b. add dynamic list of clients and their restrictions to recipe show page [x] c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
-[x]  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.

-[x] 3.
-My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.
-  a. stlye the button whenever...

-[x] 4.
-Create error messages for when logging in/signing up goes wrong.

-[x] 5.
-Abstract the meal_type partial into a helper method? -> Not necessary.
-Mark complete.

-[x] 6.
-Create helper(class?) method to take a client's restriction and look for an ingredient in a recipe, and post that client's name and matching restriction(ingredient) in the recipe show page.

-[x] 7.
-Create similar helper(class? scope?) method to match a recipe's allergy attribute to a client's restriction, and similarly display the client and matching restriciton in the recipe show page.

-[x] 8.
-Look up normalize before_action. -> not necessary.
-Put it in views/recipe/show to normalize meal type name.

-9. Don't forget OmniAuth!
-Daniel says he prefers google I think.

-10. Eventually create a Measurement model with attributes :unit, :quantity
-    a. will create a dropdown for unit, quantity and ingredient objects with blank fields.

-11. Update views/recipes/_form.html.erb to display 10(ish) fields for the ingredients/quantity/unit instead of using the times loop in the controller.
-Trying to fix the issue of having some data persisted during update.

 # Using Terminal to commit and push changes ...

   git add . add new files